omp28/rbac-ui/README.md

 - Grant permissions to roles, controlling user actions.
 - Dynamic content rendering based on assigned roles and permissions.

+**Mobile Responsiveness**:

+- The website is fully responsive, providing an optimized experience on both mobile and desktop devices.

 ## Deployment

 The application has been deployed on a custom domain: [https://rbac-task.omp28.me/](https://rbac-task.omp28.me/).